telerik/blazor-docs/_contentTemplates/common/observable-data.md

   * For complex types (such as data collections like `List`, or any `IEnumerable`, and application-specific models/objects), this happens when the object reference changes.

     Thus, you would usually need to create a `new` reference for the view-model field (such as `TreeViewData = new List<MyTreeViewItem>(theUpdatedDataCollection);`) when you want the component to update.

-You can find some more explanations and examples for the Grid component in the [Force a Grid to Refresh]({%slug grid-force-refresh%}) Knowledge Base article.
 #end